Many collinear k-tuples with no k+1 collinear points: Introduction

 Let us formulate Erd\H os' problem more precisely.
 For a finite set $P$ of points in the plane and $k\geq 2$, let $t_k(P)$ be the number of lines meeting $P$ in exactly $k$ points, and let $T_k(P):=\sum_{k'\geq k}t_{k'}(P)$ be the number of lines meeting $P$ in at least $k$ points.
 For $r>k$ and $n$, we define

 In plain words, $t_k^{(r)}(n)$ is the number of lines containing exactly $k$ points from $P$, maximized over all $n$ point sets $P$ that do not contain $r$ collinear points.
+Erd\H os conjectured that $t_k^{(r)}(n)=o(n^2)$ for any fixed $r>k>3$ and offered \$100 for a proof or disproof \cite{EP4} (the conjecture is listed as Conjecture 12 in the problem collection of Brass, Moser, and Pach \cite{BMP}).
 In this paper we are concerned about bounding $t_k^{(k+1)}(n)$ from below for $k>3$.
-Erd\H os conjectured that $t_k^{(r)}(n)=o(n^2)$ for any fixed $r>k>3$ and offered \$100 for a proof or disproof \cite{EP4} (the conjecture is listed as Conjecture 12 in the problem collection of Brass, Moser, and Pach \cite{BMP}).
+To simplify notation, from now on we will use $t_k(n)$ to denote $t_k^{(k+1)}(n)$.